Phokaia/Week-12-Homework-/README.md

 6. Allow Port 80 Inbound Public VirtualNet (Source=24.146.47.227,Destination= Virtual Network)
 7. ELK IP Restrict (Source=24.146.47.227, Destination=10.1.0.5)
-8. Allow SSH over Port 5601 to access KIBANA  from ELK Server These files have been tested and used to generate a live ELK deployment on Azure.
+8. Allow SSH over Port 5601 to access KIBANA  from ELK Server

+These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YML AND CONFIG file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._